leifurthorleifsson/www/content/authors/tarith/_index.md

 ---
 # Display name
-name: Pavankumar Koratikere
+name: Tarith Samson

 # Username (this should match the folder name)
 authors:
-- pavan
+- tarith

 # Is this the primary user of the site?
 superuser: false